aseichter2007/ClipboardConqueror/readme.md

 //todo: keyboard binding to activate ai on last clip without prompt. //maybe paid, I don't want to make it too easy to do all the linkedin tests, and a ready line to copy is the same.//done, |||on| //multiplatform esc key reading is tricker than I expected.

-//todo: /api/extra/abort on esc and return //waiting on backends coalesing and a good doc for openAI compatibles
+//todo: /api/extra/abort on esc and return //waiting on backends coalesing and a good doc for openAI compatibles. also reading esc key is tricker than I expected, gotta find the right thing.

 //todo: implement insertion after cursor and response streaming. //this would be easy in windows if I wasnt hung up on multiplatform support.